kraflab/mbf21/docs/developer_spec.md

 # MBF21 Developer Spec

 The contents of this file are aimed at developers, with links to relevant code and extra technical details.
+MBF21 supports the full spec of boom & mbf, plus the following.

 ## Sectors